Xyzair/PixelSort/README.md

     or
     sort.getSortedImage(); //Returns Buffered Image
 ```
-The sorted image will be saved to the same file as the selected image, but with a longer name.
+The sorted image will be saved to the same file location as the selected image, but with a longer name.